 You don't have to say it.

-The only valid reason to bench press (if you aren't a powerlifter) is to qualify status and pecking order without having to pull down your pants.
+We broke the chain.
+Turns out, the only valid reason to bench press (if you aren't a powerlifter) is to qualify status and pecking order without having to pull down your pants.